Table of Contents

 Now we need a stream of these.
 Also note that we need the reading of a single item from the stream to also be fallible.

-First let's just consider a stream of XBuf
+First let's just consider a stream of XBuf.
+Let's call the stream X:

 X: